 Murdered, missing and mysterious deaths of Native girls and women on or near the Yakama Reservation and in urban areas:

 This list, compiled from Yakima Herald-Republic archives, law enforcement, online and social media sources, is not complete.
-Email Tammy Ayer at email@example.com if you have filed a report with a law enforcement agency about a missing person and would like to add your loved one to this list, or would like to add other information.
+Email Tammy Ayer at firstname.lastname@example.org if you have filed a report with a law enforcement agency about a missing person and want to add your loved one to this list, or would like to add other information.

 • Rosalita “Rose” Longee, 18, went missing from Wapato on June 30, 2015, notes information at The Charley Project website, http://charleyproject.org.
 The Charley Project, founded in 2004, has details on hundreds of missing persons cases from throughout the county.
 Longee left her residence after an argument and has never been heard from again, according to the website.